aws/iot-atlas/src/hugo/content/en-us/implementations/aws/telemetry/fan-in1/_index.md

 ### AWS Lambda for Transforming Telemetry Data

 In the AWS _Lambda_ console create a new _Lambda_ function.
-To use the code below choose `Author from scratch` with a Python 3.8 runtime and paste the code below into the code editor.
-To create your own function choose the `Use a blueprint` option and select the Blueprint `kinesis-firehose-process-record-python` which you'll then modify per your requirements.
+To use the code below, choose `Author from scratch` with a Python 3.8 runtime and paste the code below into the code editor.
+To create your own function, choose the `Use a blueprint` option and select the Blueprint `kinesis-firehose-process-record-python` which you'll then modify per your requirements.

 1. Name your function `fan-in_device_temperature_converter`
 1. For Execution role choose `Create a new role with basic Lambda permissions`